jacksgt/btrfs-csi-driver/README.md

 - [ ] **Kubernetes Native**: Full CSI compliance with Kubernetes
 - [ ] **Snapshot support**: Kubernetes VolumeSnapshots can be used to create btrfs subvolume snapshot
 - [ ] **Metrics**: Prometheus metrics regarding volume usage are exported by the CSI driver
-- [ ] **Multiple StorageClasses**: the CSI driver serves multiple StorageClasses which can point to different btrfs filesystems
+- [x] **Multiple StorageClasses**: the CSI driver serves multiple StorageClasses which can point to different btrfs filesystems
+- [ ] **Volume expansion**: allow increasing the size of a volume after creation
 - [ ] **Volume specific configuration**: allow dis-/enabling Copy-on-Write (CoW) for individual btrfs subvolumes

 ## Prerequisites